Many people have older trophies and plaques from their childhood or from family members and are not sure what to do with them.

 Storing old trophies and awards safely

 Storing trophies, certificates and awards – If you have old certificates for your achievements that you want to store, it’s best to keep them in a file folder if possible.
 You want to organize them and keep them in good shape.
+Another option would be custom framing for them.
+Even something cheaper to protect them in storage is an option, but if you want to keep safe frames will be your best bet.
 Many people also like to scan in their certificates and save them on the computer.

 If you are storing trophies or plaques, make sure they are protected from other items placing too much weight on them.
-Try to also keep them organized.
+Try to also keep them organized and away from moisture.
+Wooden bases, cheaper metal engravings or some old trophy finishes may not do well in a humid environment without care.
 One additional idea is to save the photos from when you or your family members received the trophies or awards.
 If you don’t have photos, consider taking new photos with the awards.

 What to do with old awards you do not want